 - Host: Enter the server's IP address or hostname.
 If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6. - Port: Enter the port number used by the SFTP server.
 The default is 22. - Folder: Enter the path to the directory where you want to store files.
-If this directory doesn't already exist on the SFTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - SSH host public key (MD5): Enter the fingerprint of the remote host's public key (a 32 hexadecimal digits string).
+If this directory doesn't already exist on the SFTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - SSH host public key type (MD5): Enter the fingerprint of the remote host's public key (a 32-digit hexadecimal string).
 The SFTP client supports SFTP servers using SSH-2 with RSA, DSA, ECDSA, and ED25519 host key types.
 RSA is the preferred method during negotiation, followed by ECDSA, ED25519, and DSA.
-Make sure to enter the right MD5 host key that is used by your SFTP server. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
+Make sure to enter the right MD5 host key that is used by your SFTP server.
+While the Axis device supports both MD5 and SHA-256 hash keys, we recommend using SHA-256 due to stronger security over MD5.
+For more information on how to configure an SFTP server with an Axis device, go to the AXIS OS Portal. - SSH host public key type (SHA256): Enter the fingerprint of the remote host's public key (a 43-digit Base64 encoded string).
+The SFTP client supports SFTP servers using SSH-2 with RSA, DSA, ECDSA, and ED25519 host key types.
+RSA is the preferred method during negotiation, followed by ECDSA, ED25519, and DSA.
+Make sure to enter the right MD5 host key that is used by your SFTP server.
+While the Axis device supports both MD5 and SHA-256 hash keys, we recommend using SHA-256 due to stronger security over MD5.
+For more information on how to configure an SFTP server with an Axis device, go to the AXIS OS Portal. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
 The files get renamed to the desired names when the upload completes.
 If the upload is aborted/interrupted, you don't get any corrupt files.
 However, you probably still get the temporary files.
 This way you know that all files that have the desired name, are correct.